The Enchilada Experience

-- Heat until mixture begins to boil.
+- Heat until the mixture begins to boil.
 Lower heat and boil gently for 4 minutes.

-- Add arrow root to mixture and continue boiling and stirring for 2 minutes.
+- Add arrow root to the mixture and continue boiling and stirring for 2 minutes.

 - Remove from heat and allow to cool.

 - After sauce cools, store in a jar.
-Keeps in refrigerator two to three weeks.
+Keeps in the refrigerator for two to three weeks.